SasNaw/AnnotationService/README.md

 * those WSIs must be in a specific directory
 * if you want to use a custom python script for automatic segmentation of points of interest, it also must be in a specific folder

-To start a local web server, go to the cloned directory and start the deepzoom_server.py script.
+To start a local web server, go to the cloned directory and start as_server.py with a python interpreter.
 A local web server will run on 127.0.0.1:5000.
 If this port is already in use you can specify a custom port via the -p [port] parameter.

 Put your WSI files into [cloned directory]/static/wsi/; from there on, you can create any sub directory structure you want.

 If you want to use a custom python script for automated segmentation, place it in [cloned directory]/static/segmentation/.
 After that, open the configuration.json in [cloned directory]/static/ with a text editor of your choice and set the value of "segmentationScript" to the name of your custom script.
-If you want to create a sub folder structure for your custom scripts, also specify the path to the script from the segmentation/ directory, do not include the basic path ([cloned directory]/static/segmentation/) though!

 ## How to use: